team113sanger/project_fur_felis_catus_cnv_analysis/README.md

 ## Summary

-Given a cohort of tumor and normal samples, this tool:
+Given a cohort of tumor and normal sample bam files, this tool:
 - Splits the cohort into male and female sub-cohorts
+- Performs `cnvkit assess` and `cnvkit autobin` to determine mappable regions of the genome and split the genome into target and anti-target regions (generating static files).
 - Determines which normal samples in each sub-cohort are of sufficient quality include in a pooled copy number reference by normal vs. normal copy number calling [Chandramohan et al, 2022 #186](https://pubmed.ncbi.nlm.nih.gov/35487348/).
-- Creates the pooled copy-number reference file for a sub-cohort from high quality normals
+- Creates the pooled copy-number reference file for a sub-cohort from high quality normals.
+This requires discarding the bottom 20% of normal samples: identified based on the difference between median gene-level calls for a sample and the median of the median gene-level calls for all samples in the sub-cohort.
-- Calls copy number alterations in tumour samples using the `cnvikit batch` subcommand
+- Calls copy number alterations in tumour samples against the pooled reference using the `cnvikit batch` sub-command
 - Calculates the median absolute deviation (MAD) of the log₂ copy number ratios from segments in each sample, weighted the by average segment size to identify low-quality, hypersegmented tumour samples
-- Removes low-quality and hypersegmented tumor samples from the subcohort and generates an oncoprint figure for the remaining samples
+- Removes low-quality and hypersegmented tumor samples from the subcohort and optionally generates an oncoprint figure for the remaining samples

 ## Directory structure